3D Reconstruction of the A-2 Accident: Lane Closure and Traffic Jams

 Photogrammetry and LiDAR for scene capture 🚁

-The reconstruction of the accident begins with the precise capture of the environment.
-In this section of the A-2, the technical team would deploy LiDAR sensors to obtain a high-density point cloud, recording the final position of the vehicles and the geometry of the road.
+The reconstruction of the accident begins with precise capture of the environment.
+In this section of the A-2, the technical team would deploy LiDAR sensors to obtain a high-density point cloud, recording the final position of the vehicles and the geometry of the roadway.
 Simultaneously, a drone flight would be carried out to apply photogrammetry, generating a textured 3D model of the 3 km affected area.
-With this data, the scene is integrated into a game engine like Unreal Engine, allowing visualization from any angle of the exact position of the cars, the damage to the barrier, and the lane reduction, facilitating the calculation of trajectories and speeds through inverse physical simulation.
+With this data, the scene is integrated into a game engine such as Unreal Engine, allowing visualization from any angle of the exact position of the cars, the damage to the barrier, and the lane reduction, facilitating the calculation of trajectories and speeds through inverse physical simulation.

 Contributing factors and lessons for road safety 🛡️